-Later into the process, you can start to make bolder claims.
+Later in the process, you can start to make bolder claims.
 Once testing is complete, there will be no more development so writers can begin documenting how new features work.

 Some people appreciate bold claims.
 Executives in particular need high-level overviews and statements they can take into meetings.

-In our experience, the question of choosing traditional SDLC vs agile approach isn’t black or white.
+In our experience, the question of choosing a traditional SDLC vs Agile approach isn’t black or white.
 There is nuance, and what works for one team and project might not work for the next.